21shield/NetaFlicks-backend/README.md

 # NetaFlicks Backend API

-**NetaFlicks** is a movie database query that allows users to like and dislike films.
+**NetaFlicks** is a movie web application that allows users to search and vote on movies.

 This is the Rails Backend API for **NetaFlicks**.